Gioacchini, Soto score 2 goals each as US routs Panama 6-2 - WHIZ News

 José Fajardo scored his first two goals for Panama.
 He beat goalkeeper Zack Steffen in the eighth minute with a glancing header following a cross by Alejandro Yearwood that split central defenders Tim Ream and Matt Miazga, then cut the gap to 3-2 in the 79th minute with a 12-yard left-footed shot off a pass from Omar Browne.

-The U.S. dominated the first half with 72% possession but struggled to create for much of the second half.
+The U.S. dominated the first half with 72% possession and finished with a 15-8 advantage in shots, though it struggled to create for much of the second half.

 Reyna tied the score in the 17th minute with a 19-yard free kick, a one-hopper that went to the left of debuting goalkeeper Orlando Mosquera after Weston McKennie was tripped by Michael Murillo.